 If a customer experiences product or service dissatisfaction, retail staff are the first to know about it.
 This can lead to intimidating and threatening behaviour, or sometimes even physical violence.

-With the equivalent of 13 violent attacks on retail workers every single day in 2017, sufficient measures need to be taken to reduce this risk.
+The threat of violence against retail staff is rising, with the equivalent of 13 violent attacks on retail workers occurring every single day in 2017, sufficient measures need to be taken to reduce this risk.